ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-lattice.rst

         analytic_expansion_max_length: 3.0  # For Hybrid/Lattice nodes The maximum length of the analytic expansion to be considered valid to prevent unsafe shortcutting
         analytic_expansion_max_cost: 200.0  # The maximum single cost for any part of an analytic expansion to contain and be valid, except when necessary on approach to goal
         analytic_expansion_max_cost_override: false  #  Whether or not to override the maximum cost setting if within critical distance to goal (ie probably required)
+        downsample_obstacle_heuristic: true   # Downsample the obstacle map dynamic programming distance expansion heuristic to speed up search at the cost of some path quality
+        use_quadratic_cost_penalty: false   # Use quadratic cost penalty for traversal and heuristic cost computations rather than linear
         reverse_penalty: 2.0                # Penalty to apply if motion is reversing, must be => 1
         change_penalty: 0.05                # Penalty to apply if motion is changing directions (L to R), must be >= 0
         non_straight_penalty: 1.05          # Penalty to apply if motion is non-straight, must be => 1